ddhjy/quickgpt-raycast/README.md

 1.  **Install QuickGPT:** Install this extension from the Raycast Store or manually.
 2.  **Configure Prompt Directories:**
     - Go to QuickGPT's preferences in Raycast (`Raycast Settings -> Extensions -> QuickGPT`).
-    - Set the `Custom Prompts` directory (and optionally `Custom Prompts 1-4`) to point to folders containing your `.json` or `.hjson` prompt definition files.
+    - Set the `Custom Prompts` directory (and optionally `Custom Prompts 1-4`) to point to folders containing your `.hjson` prompt definition files.
-    - Refer to the `prompt.schema.json` for the structure of prompt files.
+    - Refer to the `prompt.schema.hjson` for the structure of prompt files.
 3.  **(Required for AI Features) Install and Configure AI Caller Extension:**
     - You **must** install a separate extension designed to handle AI API calls (e.g., `ai-caller-extension` or a similar one you create/find).
     - **Configure the AI Caller extension:** Follow its specific instructions to set up API keys and provider details (usually involves setting an `AI Provider Config Path` preference pointing to a `config.json` file).